 client?.on(event: SplitEvent.sdkReadyFromCache) {

-// Evaluate key in Split
+// Evaluate feature flag in Split

-let treatment = client?.getTreatment("SPLIT_NAME")
+let treatment = client?.getTreatment("FEATURE_FLAG_NAME")

 if treatment == "on" {